Baby names meaning gift feel just right for children born during the winter holidays.

 The romance language take on Matthew, and powerfully popular choices in their own right.

-Along with Mathias and Matias, this New Testament name feels just a little fresher than traditional Matthew, but shares all of that strong meaning.
+A New Testament name that’s just a little fresher than traditional Matthew, but shares all of that strong meaning.
+Matias is presently the most popular variation, by far.

 MELIAN (unranked)